 The chart below shows the amount spent on six consumer goods in four European countries.
 The amount spent is in hundred thousand pounds.
 Summarize the information by selecting and reporting the main features and

-More and more people buy a wide range of electrical household goods like television, microwave ovens and rice cookers.
-Do you think this is a positive or negative development?
+In many countries, more and more people buy a wider range of household goods like television, microwave oven and rice cooker.
+Do you think there are more pros than cons?

-Because of the global economy, many goods including what, we use as daily basics produced by other countries have to be transported for a long distance.
+Because of the global economy, many goods including what we use as daily basics produced by other counties have to be transported for a long distance.
 To what extent do the advantages outweigh the disadvantages?

 The chart below shows the different types of goods and services purchased online in Australia, Canada and the United Kingdom last year.
 Write a report for a university lecturer describing the information below.

 In some countries, there has been an increase in the number of advertisements which try to persuade children to buy snacks, toys, and other goods.
-Parents often claim that these ads are unfair.
-Discuss both views and give your opinion.
+Parents often claim that these ads are unfair as parents feel under pressure to buy these kinds of this for their children.
+To what extent do you agree or disagree.

 Many people assume that the goal of every country should be to produce more material and goods.
 To what extent do you agree or disagree that constantly increasing production is an appropriate goal.